 Connections Between the Neuronal Membrane and Extracellular Matrix

-Safina Rehman
+Safina Rehman and Jim Hutchins

 In between the space of the cells in our brain is what is called the extracellular matrix.
 This is a gel like substance that functions as the “glue” of neurons holding them in place and organizing them.
-It composed of a network of proteins and carbohydrates specifically collagens, elastins, proteoglycans, fibronectins, laminins, and integrins.
+It composed of a network of proteins and carbohydrates specifically collagens, elastin, proteoglycans, fibronectins, laminins, and integrins.

 Collagen is a major fibrous protein that acts as a scaffold for cells.